ICC4103-202010-WebTech/course-project-mibarrett-jacevedo/README.md

   * New Event - option available to all users for them to create a new event, by clicking it will redirect the user to a forum to create a new event

 - The Event details show:
-  * Name, user creator, description, location, organization name
+  * Name, event host, description, location, organization name
   * Date vote options with the amount of votes for each one
   * Event guests with an option to go see the profile of this user, with an option to send this user a message
   * Comments, including replies to comments, option to reply to comments and option to create a new comment